inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 To do this, we will need to export the data to a new file using a new projection.

-16. Right-click on the :guilabel:`Indonesia` layer in the Layers list.
+16. Right-click on the :guilabel:`Indonesia` layer in the Layers panel.

 17. Select :guilabel:`Save As...` in the menu that appears.
     You will be shown the :guilabel:`Save vector layer as...` dialog.